Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Barangay Captain/Hall: For security incidents (theft, break-in, stray dog pack) requiring community or police response.

-• Nearest veterinary clinic: Pre-identify the nearest licensed poultry veterinarian before you need one — not during an emergency.
-Have the number saved.
+• Nearest veterinary clinic: Identify the nearest licensed poultry veterinarian before you actually need one, not during an emergency.
+Save the contact number and keep it easily accessible so you can respond quickly when health issues arise.

 • Feed supplier: Know who to call if your regular feed supply is disrupted, including alternate suppliers, so a supply interruption does not become a nutrition emergency.